 About the Instructor

 Mark C. Gridley, PhD is a professional jazz saxophonist-flutist-bandleader.
 He taught jazz history at Case Western Reserve University, where he developed America's most widely used introductions to jazz: Jazz Styles (Prentice-Hall) and its abridged edition, Concise Guide to Jazz.
 Field research was conducted in Africa, the Caribbean, and all the jazz centers of America.
-He has written extensively for Encyclopaedia Britannica, Groves Dictionaries of Music, and various academic musicology journals.
+He has written extensively for Encyclopedia Britannica, Groves Dictionaries of Music, and various academic musicology journals.
 His Jazz Stylesbook has been translated into six foreign languages.
 Gridley has been honored by the Educational Press Association of America’s Distinguished Achievement Award, and he is listed in Marquis Who’s Who in America.

 Upcoming programs presented by Mark Gridley.